Welcome to The Art Of Aesthetics!

 By cutting costs on certain non-critical factors, you save money, as well.
 Help us save on costs so that we can maintain our low prices.
 We need your cooperation:

 - If possible, give us an extra day, so we can combine shipments

-- Check your impression – make sure you have a very clear line of margin, void of distortion.
-Without this margin line, even the computer scanner cannot read the margin.
+- Check your impression – ensure you have a clear line of margin, void of distortion.
 If the margin is not visible, pour it up and check before you send it.